Speyside distillery

-Facility
+History

-The distillery was originally founded from an old Barley Mill built in the 1760s.
-Purchased in 1962 by George Christie it was built by hand by George Christie and a stone mason Alex Fairlie over the next 2 decades, and was finished in 1987.
+The distillery was originally the site of an old barley mill built in the 1760s.
+Purchased in 1962 by George Christie, it was slowly converted by Christie and a stonemason called Alex Fairlie over the next 2 decades.
+The distillery buildings were finished in 1987.
 It took another three years until whisky production started in 1990.

 Two copper pot stills of traditional shape were installed.
-Because massive production was never one of George's objectives, they are still some of the smallest in Scotland.
-The Glenspey mash tun was the last fitted by Newmill engineering before they closed down.
-Though small the distillery can produce 600,000 litres of alcohol per annum.
-The distillery is the second most southern whisky distillery in Speyside and takes its water directly from the River Tromie.
+Because large-scale production was never one of Christie's objectives, they have since remained some of the smallest in Scotland.
+The Glenspey mash tun was the last fitted by Newmill Engineering before they closed down.